groverkaran/django-comments-tree/docs/index.rst

-.. django-comments-xtd documentation master file, created by sphinx-quickstart on Mon Dec 19 19:20:12 2011.
+.. django-comments-tree documentation master file, created by sphinx-quickstart on Mon Dec 19 19:20:12 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===================
-django-comments-xtd
+django-comments-tree
 ===================

-.. module:: django_comments_xtd
+.. module:: django_comments_tree
    :synopsis: django-comments-extended.

 .. highlightlang:: html+django